Skip to content

 The bottom line

-Nitrosamines are common chemicals in our daily lives.
+Nitrosamines are found in food, water, tobacco, some medications, and other substances in our daily lives.
 While exposure to small amounts of nitrosamines is likely not dangerous, long-term exposure to high levels of certain nitrosamines is associated with an increased risk of cancer.

 Prevention Tips